Amadeo Luciano Lorenzato: Early life and education

 Born in 1900 in Belo Horizonte to Italian immigrants, Lorenzato began working as a painter's assistant at a very early age.
 However, in the late 1920s, due to the outbreak of Spanish flu that hit Brazil, Lorenzato and his family returned to Italy, where he became a wall painter in the reconstruction of the town of Arsiero, destroyed during the First World War.

 A self-taught artist, he educated himself in the major renaissance historical movements, and after a short enrollment at the Reale Accademia delle Arti in Vicenza in 1925, he engaged at a year-long cycling trip across Europe with a Dutch painter that he had met, Cornelius Keesman.
 At this life-changing trip, they had a chance to expand their horizons as encountering works by artists such as Matisse and Picasso.

-In 1948, during World War II, he returned to Brazil and settled in Rio de Janeiro, where he worked at the Hotel Quitandinha.
+In 1948, after World War II, he returned to Brazil and settled in Rio de Janeiro, where he worked at the Hotel Quitandinha.
 The savings ensured the return to Brazil of his wife, Emma Casprini, and the couple's son.
 In 1950, he returned to Belo Horizonte, where he began working in construction.